ebrodsky/payments/README.md

 Disputes on a withdrawal act in an opposite way as on deposits.
 This means that the held amount for a transaction could be negative.
 If it's negative, this means that the withdrawal transaction is disputed, and once resolve the held amount will increase and the available amount decrease, representing a successfully resolved withdrawal.

+We maintain transaction as a hashmap of VALID transactions where 1. the amounts are valid 2. the client has sufficient funds

 To run:

 ```shell